seanreed1111/sql-recipes/recipes.md

 | Van Gogh | The Potato Eaters |    67 |
 | Renoir    | Les Deux Soeurs   |   64 |
 +----------+-------------------+-------+
 Yet another way to answer maximum-per-group questions is to use a LEFT JOIN that joins a table to itself.
-The following statement identifies the highest-priced painting per artist ID (we are using IS NULL to select all the rows from p1 for which there is no row in p2 with a higher price): mysql> SELECT p1.a_id, p1.title, p1.price
+The following statement identifies the highest-priced painting per artist ID (we are using IS NULL to SELECT all the rows FROM p1 for which there is no row in p2 with a higher price): mysql> SELECT p1.a_id, p1.title, p1.price
 -> FROM  painting  AS  p1  LEFT  JOIN  painting  AS p2 -> ON  p1.a_id  =  p2.a_id  AND   p1.price  <  p2.price